Auguste Escoffier School of Culinary Arts: History

-Academics
+Academic profile

 Auguste Escoffier School of Culinary Arts in Boulder, Colorado is accredited by the Accrediting Council for Continuing Education and Training (ACCET) and approved and regulated by the Colorado Department of Higher Education, Division of Private Occupational Schools.

 Auguste Escoffier School of Culinary Arts in Austin, Texas is nationally accredited by the Council on Occupational Education (COE), is approved and regulated by the Texas Workforce Commission-Career Schools and Colleges, and is authorized as an Associate of Applied Science degree–granting institution through the Texas Higher Education Coordinating Board.

 The schools are also members of a number of the International Association of Culinary Professionals, World Association of Chefs Societies, National Restaurant Association, and ServSafe.
 The Culinary Arts program in Austin is programmatically accredited by the American Culinary Federation's Educational Foundation.